ommann/curvy-love2d/README.md

   --From the speed of 25 we further accelerate for a second speed1 = acceleration(25, 1) --~128.6

-  speed2 = acceleration(0,  1) --~114.3
+  --From the speed of 0 we accelerate for 1 second speed2 = acceleration(0,  1) --~114.3

   print(speed1, speed2)